skip to main content

 2.0 Personal Conflicts of Interest

 Each situation that presents an actual or potential for conflict of interest must be fully disclosed to Caltech and avoided or adequately managed or eliminated before moving forward.
-Conflicts of interest also include conflicts of commitment, which are situations in which outside activities, either paid or unpaid, interfere with an employee's primary obligation and commitment to Caltech.
-While everyone should take care to avoid conflicts of commitment, there are special considerations, including required disclosures of outside activities, affiliations and appointments, that may apply to those performing federally-sponsored research at Caltech.
-Federal agency and private research sponsors have an interest in ensuring that researchers supported on their awards devote appropriate personal time and effort to funded research activities and that their specific dedicated time and effort is not diverted to other activities The Division Chairs and the Office of Research Compliance at Campus and the Ethics Office at JPL serve as resources to researchers who have questions concerning whether particular outside activities they are considering may pose a conflict of commitment; Faculty, postdocs, visiting researchers, staff, and JPL employees are required to comply with this policy and must complete Caltech's Financial Interest and Commitment Disclosure Form within 30 days of hire and on an annual basis.
-Changes or additions to responses on the form must be submitted within 30 days of acquiring a new interest, or beginning an activity, or any change in interests or activities previously disclosed.
+Conflicts of interest also include conflicts of commitment, which are situations in which outside activities, whether paid or unpaid, interfere with an employee's primary obligation and commitment to Caltech.
+Everyone has a responsibility to disclose covered2 outside activities and should take care to avoid conflicts of commitment.
+There are also special considerations, including required disclosure of outside activities, affiliations and appointments, that may also apply to those performing federally-sponsored research at Caltech.
+Federal agencies and private research sponsors have an interest in ensuring that researchers supported on their awards devote appropriate personal time and effort to funded research activities and that time and effort specifically allocated to them is not diverted to other activities The Division Chairs and the Office of Research Policy at Campus and the Ethics Office at JPL serve as resources to researchers who have questions concerning whether particular outside activities they are considering may pose a conflict of commitment.

 2.1